mikkoj/arduino-faye-client-browser/README.md

 Arduino Yún sensors - faye pub/sub in the cloud - browser-client
 ---

-This repository contains code for subscribing sensor data from a [Faye](http://faye.jcoglan.com/)-server running in the cloud.
+This repository contains code for subscribing to sensor data on a [Faye](http://faye.jcoglan.com/)-server running in the cloud.
 It also has a led-toggle example for publishing a command back go Arduino.

 Also see other repositories related to this one: